silexphp/Silex/doc/internals.rst

 for routes.
 The ``ControllerCollection`` holds the controllers until ``flush`` is called, at which point the routes are added to the ``RouteCollection``.
-Also, the controllers are frozen.
+Also, the controllers are then frozen.
 This means that they can no longer be modified and will throw an Exception if you try to do so.